liupei991227/Engineering_of_ML_systems_2024/pre-materials/README.md

 kind-ep-worker          Ready    <none>          16m   v1.24.0
 kind-ep-worker2         Ready    <none>          16m   v1.24.0
 ```
-#### Back up K8s cluster credentials (optional)
+#### Back up K8s cluster credentials if you're using a Ubuntu VM as your local environment
-Similarly to backing up the course materials, we recommend copying the credentials to somewhere else than your VM.
+We recommend copying the credentials to somewhere else than your VM.
 This way, you can access your cluster if you lose access to your VM.
 You can see the content by
 ```bash
 cat ~/.kube/config
 ```